kubernetes-retired/kube-aws/proposals/plugins.md

 The policies and policy document for the workers would be primarily managed by a core plugin that deals with the worker permissions.
 It would take the output of `initialise` and render the final CloudFormation required.

-The kube2iam add-on requires Kubernetes YAML or a Helm Chart to be installed which is covered by the Dex example above plus changes to the worker IAM permissions.
+The kube2iam add-on plugin Kubernetes YAML or a Helm Chart to be installed which is covered by the Dex example above plus changes to the worker IAM permissions.

 ### Bastion Host